 Strange Fire Conference

-Let’s open the Word of God again to the seventh chapter of Matthew and the final words of Jesus in the great Sermon on the Mount.
-The Sermon on the Mount is an evangelistic sermon intended to destroy the confidence of the Jews in their false form of religion and lead them to the truth in Christ.
+Let’s open the Word of God again to the 7th chapter of Matthew and the final words of Jesus in the great sermon on the mount.
+The sermon on the mount is an evangelistic sermon intended to destroy the confidence of the Jews in their false form of religion and lead them to the truth in Christ.
 And at the end of the sermon, our Lord gives an invitation that begins really in verse 13.
-And we’re going to look at that section, but with particular focus on verses 21 to 23.
+And we’re going to look at that section, but with particular focus on verses 21-23.
 So let me read them to you.

-There’s an old spiritual that says, “Everybody talking about heaven aint going there.”
+There’s an old spiritual that says, “Everybody talking about heaven ain’t going there.”
 That’s been true from the very days of the New Testament.
-In Proverbs chapter 30 and verse 12 we read there is a kind or there is a generation who is pure in his own eyes, yet is not washed from his filthiness.
-In Romans 10:2 it says of Israel, “They have a zeal for God but not in accordance with knowledge.
+In Proverbs 30:12 we read, “There is a kind - ” or there is a generation “ - who is pure in his own eyes, yet is not washed from his filthiness.”
+In Romans 10:2, it says of Israel, “They have a zeal for God, but not in accordance with knowledge.”

-External Christianity expressing Christianity possesses millions of people who feel like Christians, who have been induced into thinking they are Christians, who live with the hope of entering heaven and escaping hell.
-But will find at the end that they were wrong.
-There are millions of people who claim to believe in Jesus who use His name who call Him Lord, who say they believe in Him, expecting heaven only to receive hell.
+External Christianity, professing Christianity possesses millions of people who feel like Christians, who have been induced into thinking they are Christians, who live with the hope of entering heaven and escaping hell, but will find at the end that they were wrong.
+There are millions of people who claim to believe in Jesus, who use His name who call Him “Lord,” who say they believe in Him, expecting heaven, only to receive hell.

 If you seek heaven God’s way, you come by grace.
 And under grace there is no law.
 There is no way you can earn your way in.
 You have hope and the curse is removed.